 Pros: You’ll have all your kitchen knives in one place, and storing knives in the block can help keep the edge longer, as well as avoiding accidents between fingers and knives when reaching for them.

-Cons: Bad idea for those Japanese knives of different thickness, shapes and sizes.
+Cons: Bad idea for those kitchen knives of different thickness, shapes and sizes.
 If your knife block doesn’t come with your specific knife set, the pre-sized knife slots are may not fit your knives, especially if you do like we do, and acquire additional preferred knives outside the knife block set.
 Also, you need to be sure to get a block that stores knives sideways to prevent dulling of the knife blades.
 If you have to have a vertical storage knife block, store your knives upside down to protect the edges.
 Unfortunately that does add a safety issue, so sideways storage is best.
 Or you could find a block that uses plastic storage rods or other material that doesn’t harm the knives resting on them.

 Blocks tend to blunt the blades as they normally get dragged over the wood every time.
 If you are not careful, they are the perfect spot for growing nasties which can help spread food poisoning due to just plain nasty looking gunk that’s near impossible to clean out.

-Magnetic Strip and Magnetic Stands
+Magnetic Racks (Strips) and Magnetic Stands

-Some people hang their knives upside down, others handle-down.
+When it comes to way of hanging the knives on the wall holder, some people hang their knives upside down, others handle-down.
 It’s whatever feels more comfortable for you.

 Pros: Racks are an easy way to organise your knife blades and keep them safely off the counter.
 They are quickly available as all you have to do is reach up and grab your knife of choice.
 And, most importantly, they keep your knife blades stable, which avoids damage to the knife or its edge.